Dec 02, 2025 |

 Leverage analytics to continuously improve your ability to scale campus hiring.
 Track metrics like time-to-hire, candidate quality scores, and conversion rates to identify optimization opportunities.

-By using one-way video interviews and automation tools, recruiters can screen large numbers of students without increasing manual workload.
+Organizations use one-way video interviews, structured assessments, and recruitment automation to evaluate large numbers of candidates without increasing recruiter workload.

-University recruiting automation reduces manual screening, improves collaboration, and accelerates decision-making across campuses.
+University recruiting automation reduces manual work, improves collaboration, accelerates decision-making, and supports large-scale campus hiring programs.